TexasInstruments-Sandbox/edgeai-osrt-libs-build/README.md

 ./docker_build.sh
 ```

-**Note**: The base Docker image `arm64v8/ubuntu:18.04` is NOT yet registered in the TI artifactory.
-So `docker_build.sh` does not work inside the TI network.
+**TI Proxy**: The script and Dockerfile should be also run inside TI network.
+All the necessary proxy setting are provided.

 It will take several minutes building the Docker image.
 After "`docker build`" completed, you can check the resulting docker image:
 ```